-Often an electrician will recommend that the kiln is put on its own separate circuit with a breaker switch of its own.
+Often an electrician will recommend that the kiln be put on its own separate circuit with a breaker switch of its own.
 The expense of this electrical work is something that you’d need to factor into your kiln cost.

-Single phase and three phase power supplies are wired differently.
-A key difference between the two is that three phase supplies can carry more power.
+Single-phase and three-phase power supplies are wired differently.
+A key difference between the two is that three-phase supplies can carry more power.

-Most homes have single phase power and some schools and larger industrial buildings have three phase power.
+Most homes have single-phase power and some schools and larger industrial buildings have three-phase power.

-Electric kilns require either single or three phase power.
+Electric kilns require either single or three-phase power.
 Be sure to check that your power supply will support the kiln.